fponticelli/tempots/apps/docs/pages/index.md

 - Predictable rendering without surprises
 - Zero dependencies
 - No hidden complexities
-- Direct DOM updates (no virtual DOM)
+- Directly updates the DOM (no virtual DOM)
 - Fine-grained control when required
 - Lightweight and efficient

-- Directly updates the DOM
+To get started, see the [Quick Start](/page/quick-start) guide.